nystrom/rivo/docs/design.md

 A type declared `open` can be overloaded in other modules.
 Generally, when a type is overloaded in another module, functions involving that type are also overloaded.

-An `open` type cannot be matched by a closed function.
+An `open` type cannot be matched as a parameter of a closed function nor matched using `match` in the body of a closed function.

 ### Core types